Skip to main content

 • Advantages:

-• ◆ Since the video is streamed from the internet, this method does not increase the file size of the Word document.
+• ◆ Since the video is streamed online, this method does not increase the size of the Word document.

 • Considerations: